 The Summer Hop takes complaints and abusive behaviour seriously.
 We have a code of conduct for approaching breaches in conduct and will handle complaints with discretion and in confidence with the complainant.

 You can approach:

-- our event managers at the front desk
+- our event coordinators at the front desk.

-The event managers and community volunteers are trained with code of conduct complaints and will make your complaint a priority.
+The event coordinators and safety committee are trained with code of conduct complaints and will make your complaint a priority.

 If for whatever reason, you don’t feel comfortable with approaching someone we have an anonymous feedback form.